-Systems engineering is the business of avoiding future problems, but it requires up-front planning and continuous verification of the plan.
-I know none of you readers have ever been associated with a runaway project (a project that’s out of control, over budget, and behind schedule).
-When you look to the causes, you can see the domino effect …it often traces back to some poor systems engineering and system architecture decisions made early in the lifecycle.
+Systems engineering is the business of avoiding future problems, but it requires up-front planning and continuous verification of the plan to stay on track (I know none of you readers have ever been associated with a runaway project –a project that’s out of control, over budget, and behind schedule).
+When you look to the causes, you can see the domino effect… it often traces back to some poor systems engineering and system architecture decisions made early in the lifecycle.
+Which made me wonder why people who had cost us so much money were still here.
+The answer: the distance between the decision and the consequence made it difficult to make the connection to the cause (and contributes to insane design behavior in programs–see blog on that topic).

 As Simon Ramo (that’s the R in TRW) said, “all the really bad mistakes are made the very first day of the project”.
 I would suggest they are actually made before the first day.
 Many of you may work in organizations that bid for business.
 You may have been involved in a Request for Proposal (RFP) response and realized that all the important system architecture decisions were made before you’ve even won the business.